 Keeper Kofod was fond of taking his grandchildren down to the fog signal on New Year’s Eve, where they were allowed to give three long blasts of the steam whistle as a New Year’s salute to the passing ferries.
 The children were thrilled as the ferries responded in like manner.
-Walter Fanning Jr. would later play a key role in helping to save and restore the East Brother Lighthouse.
+Walter Fanning Jr. would later play a key role in helping to save and restore East Brother Lighthouse.

-Even with the lights on the nearby bridge, the Yerba Buena Lighthouse remains operational to this day.
+Even with the lights on the nearby bridge, Yerba Buena Lighthouse remains operational to this day.
 Personnel were removed from the station in 1958 when it was automated.
-Today the keepers' dwelling is home to a Coast Guard admiral, which is likely why the station is in such excellent condition.
+Today, the keepers’ dwelling is home to a Coast Guard admiral, which is likely why the station is in such excellent condition.
 The area of the island that served as the lighthouse depot is home to Coast Guard Group San Francisco and Aids to Navigation Team San Francisco.

 Located on Yerba Buena Island, halfway between Oakland and San

 Francisco on the Interstate 80, Bay Bridge.
 The lighthouse is owned by the Coast Guard.
 Grounds/dwelling/tower closed.

 The lighthouse is owned by the Coast Guard.
 Grounds/dwelling/tower closed.

 Pictures on this page copyright Kraig Anderson, used by permission.